berkio3x/ferrous/README.md

 ### Ferrous 🧪
 Ferrous is a [Typescript](https://www.typescriptlang.org/) port  of [Lox](http://www.craftinginterpreters.com/the-lox-language.html), a ***dynamic programming language***.

-Once I am comfortable implementing additional features into this language , I will re implement `ferrous` with a byte code compiler, until then this port  will remain a `tree walk interpreter`.
+Once I am done with adding  features into this language , I will re implement `ferrous` with a byte code compiler, until then this port  will remain a `tree walk interpreter`.

 Currently it tries to be a one to one port of `jlox` but I plan on adding additional features making this lox's superset, wherein all valid `lox` programs will be  valid `ferrous` programs.

-#### Goal

-The goal of this project is to incrementaly build a programming language  **from scratch** and understand the internals of interpreters/compilers ,  **without using any external library for tokenizing / parsing the source**.
+### Intoduction to ferrous

 - [Building & running ferrous](#build-and-run)
 - [Variables](#variables)